 Rannie McCants is a Harlem-based writer intimately involved in social activism.
-She studied Dramatic Writing at New York University and writes theater reviews for blogs that promote new theater works.
+She studied Dramatic Writing at New York University and has published theater reviews for blogs that promote new theater works.
 Her own plays have been acted in festivals and small performance theaters around New York City.
 She became a semi-finalist for the 2010 Robert Fox Award for Young Writers and in 2012 she was selected to be a Mamie Earl Sells Scholar by the YWCA.
 Most recently, she became a 2016 Superior Performance Award recipient for her non-profit service to the McBurney YMCA.
-Rannie regularly volunteers her fundraising and writing skills for non-profit organizations that support art and health initiatives.
+Rannie regularly volunteers her fundraising and writing skills for non-profit organizations that support people of color, art, and health initiatives.
+She currently serves on the Young Adult Board for the Riverside Church and is an active member of the Fund Development Committee of the New York Urban League.
 Her unique activist and writing background has attracted the interest of television programs like The Nightly Show with Larry Wilmore and America by the Numbers with Maria Hinojosa.
-Presently, Rannie is working on completing a pilot series dedicated to unmasking the humor and complexity of living as an "other" in a contemporary mid-western society.
+Presently, Rannie is working on completing a full length play centered around identity, generational trauma, and cultural acceptance.
 For more of her work, please click here.